 51. Jim Downes.
 7612, 7 1/2', 2/2, 5 wt.
 6" flor quality cigar grip, cap and ring seat (die stamped with maker's mark) over tiger maple insert, blonde cane beautifully wrapped with avocado silks smartly and delicately tipped in a dark auburn, cocoa colored agate stripping guide; blued ferrules and reel seat hardware.
 The rod enjoys a fabulous dry fly habit and may be the finest piece yet recieved from Jim for performance and finish.
 The rod is perfect in every way -- dead straight (of course), perfect ferrule fit, flawless varnish and ever so beautiful wraps.
 Working with Walt Carpenter in his early days, I believe Jim is among the most talented builders of our time. $1450.
 Sold but I always keep this model in stock; it is that popular.
-Currently listed as item 140.

 88. Jim Downes.
 7', 2/2, 7011, 4wt.
 Another great example of of work from Jim Downes.
-5 1/2" flor grade cigar grip, blued cap and ring over stabelized maple, elegant as can be lime silks with black tipping -- very tasteful -- red agate stripper guide and light straw colored bamboo blanks.
+5 1/2" flor grade cigar grip, blued cap and ring over stabilized maple, elegant as can be lime silks with black tipping -- very tasteful -- red agate stripper guide and light straw colored bamboo blanks.
 Its perfect varnish finish so compliments the wrap color that it presents as an elegant piece of workmanship.
 This is a medium/fast dry fly rod quite able with a great range of fly sizes.
 Absolutely top notch work with a superb casting dry fly habit.
 New from Jim without the wait at $1450.
 Sold but another on its way.

 139. Bob Taylor 35-5.
 7 1/2', 3/2, 5 wt.
 One of Bob's blonde rods with 5 1/2" cigar grip, beautiful butternut seat with his elegant machined cap and ring and die stamp to the end cap.
 You have to love the look of the concave design of the sliding band, exclusive to Bob's rods.
 Perfect varnish, translucent tan silks delicately tipped red, bright perfect fitting ferrules and just one of the smoothest medium dry fly rods ever.
 Unlike the Leonard model 49DF, Bob's rendition is a bit more full working yet classically dry fly.
 "The one rod to own if you'll only own one" with the added travel capability of its three piece configuration.
-Minor soiling of the cork, otherwise perfect, little used condition. $2550.
+Minor soiling of the cork, otherwise perfect. $2550.
 Sold

 147. Rarest of the Payne Parabolics, the 7 1/2', 2/2, 3 1/4oz, (proper for the model).
 Written on the original tube in the first owner's hand, likely with grease pencil, "Made by Jim Payne for me about 1935, Marked Payne Sold by Abercrombie and Fitch".
 Second line reads "He called it a Parabolic".
 Replacement bag.
 Sports the typical all cork grip and seat with blued cap and ring (die stamped Sold by A and F), straw colored cane, brown silks delicately tipped gold, and perfectly refinished by Ron McKinley of Macklin Customs.
 Was sold to me as being refinished by McKinley and I can absolutely vouch for that as it displays the varnished silks discretely and subsequently varnished.
 Ron was one of the few practitioners who used this method and for its aesthetics, spectacular.
 Rod has a fully parabolic action bending down and through the grip just as Charlie Ritz designed, later used by both Payne and Pezon et Michel, although I believe that Jim Payne modified the action to suit his own build style.
 This rod is rarer than the 7' 1" rod as well as the two different wt 7' 9" rods.
 Payne discontinued making the rod as it is rumored that he was not completely pleased with it.
 Sadly, Jim was wrong headed about it as it turns out to be one of the finest pieces of design that ever came out of the Payne shop IMHO.
-So although refinished, an opportunity for the enthusiast to own and use one of the greatest rods in this size range ever produced. $3500.
+So although refinished, an opportunity for the enthusiast to own and use one of the greatest rods in this size range ever produced. $3500 or BO.

 A note on the two 40H Leonards, items 189 and item 194.
 They both perform remarkably well with the SA MPX WF6 weight lines rather than 7 weights.
 Just uncovered that tidbit from an old (sorry, Jay), loyal customer who tried the pairing.
 He claims the SA MPX WF6 is a more fitting alternative to any 7 wt line.
 He is an experienced, knowledgeable practitioner and his word is gold.